Current State of Clinical Trials Impacted by the War in Ukraine

 An option examined in the attempt to continue treatment protocols has been to perform patient site transitions to safer neighboring countries.
 However, there are inherent dangers posed to Ukrainians who might seek to obtain treatment through relocation.
 In terms of patient mobility, these risks take the form of exposure to combat zones, inadequate shelter and life support during transit, and limited housing once they reach their destination.
 Without the guarantee of safety, it is difficult for sponsors to know how best to support Ukrainian patients and their families.

-Performing a patient site transition to a neighboring country also presents a unique regulatory challenge.
-Because Ukrainian regulatory authorities have ceased operations, there is need to examine other nations’ ability to accept documentation for submissions and transfer agreements.
-Typical patient transfer agreement approvals state the patient’s country of origin in the clinical study and require a notification of the transfer from the country of origin, but since patients cannot get approval through Ukrainian regulatory authorities that aren’t operating, Sponsors are hoping to initiate submissions through transferring countries.
-We have heard examples of patient transfer from Ukraine into other nearby countries like Belarus, Poland, and Moldova.
+Transferring a trial site or clinical trial participants to a neighboring country also presents a unique challenge for sponsors and competent approval bodies.
+Since the clinical trial monitoring and control requirements may differ from country to country, the procedures to ensure patient safety and data integrity are preserved with the transfer need to be carefully examined and accounted for.
+Because Ukrainian trial oversight has been severely reduced, there is a need to examine other nations’ ability to accept documentation for submissions and transfer agreements.
+Typical patient transfer agreement approvals state the patient’s country of origin in the clinical study and require notification of the transfer from the country of origin, but since patients cannot get approval through Ukrainian regulatory authorities that aren’t operating, Sponsors may opt to relocate willing trial participants under an urgent safety measure, with the understanding that a substantial protocol amendment would need to follow.
+We have heard examples of patient transfers from Ukraine into other nearby countries like Belarus, Poland, and Moldova.

-Gaining regulatory approval for patient and drug transfer may depend on how essential that investigational treatment is to its intended population.
+Initiating the process for the patient and drug transfer may depend on how essential that investigational treatment is to its intended population.
 For trials that serve those with limited treatment options, some sponsors are taking the path of relocating Ukrainian patients because the investigational product may be their last hope.

 Supply Chain Turmoil